 Reality is what is, it does not confirm to anything but itself.

-An ideology is a (desired) view of reality that is not reality itself.
+An ideology is a (desired) view of reality but not reality itself.

 When an ideology is imposed on reality this is only possible through the expenditure of work.
 Reality must be made to conform to the ideology.
 And since all produce is subject to decay this work must be performed constantly.